Best Booking Software With Payment for Service Businesses in 2026

 Square Appointments pricing page for solo providers, teams, and salons

-• Free plan available for individual users
+• Free plan is available for individual users

 • Payment processing fees apply per transaction

-Full pricing details available here: https://squareup.com/appointments/pricing
+• Full pricing details available here: https://squareup.com/appointments/pricing

 FAQs

-1. What is booking software with payment?
+What is the best booking software with payment for consultants?

 Leave a Reply